dankctb/GPUNetBench/NVIDIA/HBM_LAT-BW/README.md

 ## Compilation

 Use the provided **Makefile** to compile your experiment.
+L1 cache is disabled with the `-dlcm=cg` flag to ensure only L2 access or HBM is measured.
 The Makefile accepts an architecture variable to set the gencode appropriately:

 ```bash
 # General form: